yosh778/YsVIII-tools/README.md

 Converts a CSV input file into a TBB output file.

-Add the `--enc shift-jis` argument to repack a into shift-jis (CSV is unicode)
+When workingon the Japanese game, add the `--enc shift-jis` argument to repack into shift-jis.

 ## Credits